cyclus/cyclus.github.com/source/arche/tutorial_py/index.rst

 Overview
 ---------
-Through this tutorial, we will transform a copy of the Cycstub repository into an open source Cyclus archetype module that includes an archetype to simulate a very simple interim storage facility, named "Storage".
+Through this tutorial, we will develop an open source Cyclus archetype module that includes an archetype to simulate a very simple interim storage facility, named ``Storage``.
 Ultimately, this facility will have the following characteristics, all definable by the user:

 * a fixed rate at which it can transfer material